tooljump/tooljump/docs/docs/security.md

 **Q**: What if an integration's credentials are compromised?

 **A**: Immediately revoke the compromised credentials in the respective service (GitHub, AWS, etc.) and generate new ones.
-Update the secrets in your Tooljump configuration.
+Update the secrets in your ToolJump configuration.
 Consider implementing credential rotation policies and monitoring for unusual access patterns.
 Also, to ensure a limited blast radius, make sure all the credentials stored on your server only have read only permissions and are limited to the resources that you need to read.
 In this way, even if the credentials are compromised, the attacker's ability to perform changes across your tools is zero.

 ### Network Interception